gnklakshan/Property-management-app/README.md

   - See remaining days to end of rented period
   - Send complaints/messages to owner
   - Upload bills/documents easily
+  -
+- Owner Features:
+  - **Property Management:** Add, edit, and manage all rental properties within the app.
+  - **Income Tracking:** View total income and earnings from individual properties in real-time.
+  - **Complaint Management:** Monitor and respond to tenant complaints promptly.
+  - **Maintenance Tracking:** Schedule, track, and manage property maintenance requests.

 - Profile Management: Easily manage and update user profiles.

 ## Technologies Used